trisdauvergne/milestone-project-04/planchest-ms4-readme.md

 # MUSIC.

-View the project on Github pages [here](https://trisdauvergne.github.io/milestone-project-02/)
+View the project on Github pages [here](https://trisdauvergne.github.io/milestone-project-04/)

 ## An introduction to the project

-The 'MUSIC.' site offers users the chance to indulge their curiosity by searching for a musical artist or band and to preview 30 second clips of their most popular songs.
-The experience is clean and stripped back to allow the user to fulfill their goal easily.

-The 'MUSIC.' site incorporates an API from the music streaming service 'Deezer' which hosts over 30 million tracks.
-The site is free for anyone to use as even though Deezer does offer a subscription service, the 'MUSIC.' site doesn't require the user to login to a Deezer account to perform the search or listen to the 30 second clips.
+'Plan Chest' is a site which enables print designers to raise their profile on a new platform and to also sell their work to a new customer base.

+The site will also allows designer and customer users to discover new print designers (or check out the competition), see inspirational work and make purchases.

+The Plan Chest site will be open for anyone to join, as either a customer or a designer.
+Both customers and designers can make purchases, but only those registered as designers will be able to start uploading and selling their work.

 ## UX

 ### Site Users - who is the site focused on?
-1. Ria, “I’m on my way to see Jax Jones tonight and want to see what his most popular songs are”.
-2. Jen, “I’m on my way to karaoke and know I want to sing Britney Spears but can’t remember which songs I know.
-I want to see a list of songs and hear clips of the songs to jog my memory”
-3. Harry, “I want to hear Bucks Fizz songs because I’m a big fan”
-4. Rachael, “There’s a singer called George something who sings a really catchy song that’s stuck in my mind, but I don’t know the title of the song!
-I might recognise the title if I saw it but would need to search for singers called George first and hear the songs to try find out the title”
+1. Peter, “I'm a print designer and currently only work directly for clients.
+I've got lots of work that I've done in my free time and want to register on Plan Chest and upload work to sell so I can hopefully earn some extra money.”.
+2. Anna, “I'm registered as a designer on Plan Chest and have uploaded some of my work on to the site.
+I want to charge more so want to update the price”
+3. Preston, “I'm a designer and need to buy some print for a new collection.
+I have no idea who I want to work with so want to do a bit of exploration before making a decision."
+4. Mary-Anne, “I've purchased lots of prints from Plan Chest but can't remember which one I ordered in March as I want to buy from that designer again.
+I need to look through my order history so I can find the details of the print.”
+5. Polly, "I work for a design company and want to buy a print, so need to create an account"
+6. Flo, "I'm a print designer and am stuck for ideas.
+I want to see other print design work that will hopefully give me some inspiration.
+I don't want to join Plan Chest as I don't have any plans of buying or selling anything"
+7. Sally, "I need to buy a design for a collection my company is designing.
+I'm a business so will need to print the order confirmation with all the price details on it"

-### The 'MUSIC.' site is the best place for users to achieve their goals because:
+### 'Plan Chest' site is the best place for users to achieve their goals because:
 - The site is easy to navigate with clear instructions, steps and accessibility
-- The site is easily accessible without the need for login details or a subscription
+- The site is easily accessible with some functions which can be used even without having login details
+- The site has a quick and easy registration process that allows users to easily start taking advantage of the site's features
+- The site has an easy system for designers to upload their work and start selling work
+- The site allows users (both registered and non-registered) to discover new designers and browse work
-- It provides users with an easy solution to finding a specific song by an artist or group
+- It allows an easy system for customers to purchase print design work
-- It allows users to easily explore an artist or group's most popular songs
-- It provides users with the option to listen to a 30 second clip of all songs
+- The site stores registered customers' order histories, allowing them to easily view their previous purchases

 # WIREFRAMES
 1. Opening page (before search):